-Fire Incompatibility Avoid contamination with strong oxidising agents as ignition may result vice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Fire Incompatibility • Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 May be violently or explosively reactive.
 Wear full body protective clothing with breathing apparatus.
 Prevent, by any means available, spillage from entering drains or water course.
 Consider evacuation (or protect in place).
 Fight fire from a safe distance, with adequate cover.
 If safe, switch off electrical equipment until vapour fire hazard removed.
 Use water delivered as a fine spray to control fire and cool adjacent area.
 Avoid spraying water onto liquid pools.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
-Equipment should be thoroughly decontaminated after use.
-Fire/Explosion Hazard Static induced flash fires have happened when filling plastic containers with methanol water solutions with as low as 30% methanol content.
-Liquid and vapour are highly flammable.
+Fire/Explosion Hazard Liquid and vapour are highly flammable.
 Severe fire hazard when exposed to heat, flame and/or oxidisers.
-Vapour forms an explosive mixture with air.
-Severe explosion hazard, in the form of vapour, when exposed to flame or spark.
 Vapour may travel a considerable distance to source of ignition.

-- ▶ Heating may cause expansion / decomposition with violent rupture of containers. - ▶ On combustion, may emit toxic fumes of carbon monoxide (CO)
+Heating may cause expansion or decomposition leading to violent rupture of containers.
+On combustion, may emit toxic fumes of carbon monoxide (CO).
+Combustion products include: carbon dioxide (CO2) formaldehyde other pyrolysis products typical of burning organic material.
+HAZCHEM •2WE